-Laura Welikson is an associate in Constantine Cannon’s New York office, where she practices civil antitrust and complex commercial litigation.
+Laura Welikson is Of Counsel in Constantine Cannon’s New York office, where she practices civil antitrust and complex commercial litigation.
 Prior to joining Constantine Cannon, Ms. Welikson worked at Bradley as a general commercial litigator with a focus on appellate litigation.
 Ms. Welikson has argued before federal and state appellate courts and authored numerous briefs and motions involving a wide variety of legal issues.
 Ms. Welikson also was appointed under the Criminal Justice Act to represent indigent defendants in federal appellate and post-conviction proceedings.
 Ms. Welikson began her legal career at Cleary Gottlieb Steen & Hamilton in New York.
 Prior to law school, Ms. Welikson was the Director of Research at Coleman Research Group in New York.
 She oversaw global research operations for Coleman, with offices in New York, London, Beijing, and Hong Kong.

 Ms. Welikson has clerked for two federal judges, Judge James L. Cott in the U.S. District Court for the Southern District of New York and Judge James E. Graves, Jr. on the U.S. Court of Appeals for the Fifth Circuit.

 Ms. Welikson graduated with high honors from the George Washington University Law School in 2013 and received the Phi Delta Phi Award for excellence in the areas of professional responsibility, ethics, and jurisprudence.
 Ms. Welikson has a B.A. in classics from Columbia University.